 As I'm sure is apparent from my other blog posts, I try to be as thorough as possible.
 However, this is a very complex topic and it would take a whole book or possibly even several books to fully explore it.
 I am going to do my best to look at vaccinations in as holistic a way as possible and to provide as much information as I can within the limitations of this format.
 As a result, it will be necessary to cover the subject in three posts.
 In this first post I am going to lay out the broader issues.
 In Part 2 I will look at some of the pros and cons of vaccinating and introduce a couple of good resources where you can get more information, and in Part 3 I'm going to present some basic protocols that can help boost immune function and reduce the incidence and severity of infectious conditions and the potential side-effects of vaccinations.
 The recommendations that I will provide will be useful for anyone regardless of the choices they make regarding vaccinations.

 What I am not going to be able to do is to make your decision for you.
-Unfortunately, there is not a lot of good information out there and there are way more questions than answers.
-The kind of studies that need to be done to more clearly demonstrate the health consequences of vaccinating, both positive and negative, are not being done and probably no longer can be done.
+Unfortunately, there is not a lot of good information out there and there are many more questions than answers.
+The kind of studies that need to be done to more clearly demonstrate the health consequences of vaccinating—both positive and negative—are not being done and probably no longer can be done.
 The best we can do is educate ourselves; approach the information that is available with an open mind; recognize that, no matter how rational it sounds, a lot of that information is coming from extreme positions; and then make the best decision that we can.
-It is best if our decision is as informed as possible, but ultimately we'll need to make it with our heart because their simply is not enough good information available to know with certainty what the "right" decision is.
+It is best if our decision is as informed as possible, but ultimately we'll need to make it with our heart because there simply is not enough good information available to know with certainty what the "right" decision is.
 We have to accept that, no matter what decision we make, some of our kids are going to get sick and a few of them very sick.
 When that happens, although there are going to be many people out there who will point their fingers and use the less fortunate as statistics to "prove" their point of view, the truth is that we will never know if things would have been different had we made a different decision.
 All we can do is our best.

 The last thing I should point out before getting into this topic is that I live in Canada and have the benefit of living in a privileged society.
 My experience is coloured by living in one of the more affluent "First World" nations.
 I can not speak with the same level of confidence about poorer countries where proper sanitation, clean water and decent nutrition are not available to a significant proportion of the population.
 The discussion of infectious disease and vaccinations is different in those parts of the world.
-The information that I will be presenting is still relevant in those countries, but the priorities are different.
+The information that I will be presenting is still relevant in those countries, but the priorities and available resources are different.

 To vaccinate or not to vaccinate?
 That is the question!